 When personally branding your blog doesn’t work

 When I started blogging, I knew I wanted to post about several connected topics.
 And who knew what other topics I’d want to write about in the future?
-I didn’t want to brand myself as anything.
-I also wanted the freedom to screw up.
+I didn’t want to brand myself as any one thing.
+I didn’t want to limit myself.

 - Compete with huge brands.
 Because my sites look like they might belong to companies, I get opportunities small personal bloggers don’t.

-- Sell a site, if I ever want to.
+- Sell a site.
 There are limits to what a new owner can do with a personally branded blog, but someone could buy one of my sites and just continue building it.

 - Start a new site without worrying what fans of my existing sites will think of it.